 The overall quality is also impressive.
 Its inside layer is grained and very supple for comfort and grip, whereas it’s exterior is smooth but robust, making it strong enough to hold heavier instruments.

 Due to it’s classy, tan, brown leather, Martin’s design is an excellent option for acoustic players and will add style to your look.
 Saying that it’s tough enough to hold electric guitars too if that’s what you play.

-- Stylish – This item looks pretty vintage and will complement an acoustic guitar or old electric nicely
+- Stylish – Looks pretty vintage and will complement an acoustic guitar or old electric nicely

-- Quality Leather – Martin have used a durable yet soft cowhide in their design, so it will be comfortable and last a lifetime.
+- Quality Leather – Martin has used a durable yet soft cowhide in their design, so it will be comfortable and last a lifetime.

 - Not flexible – So thick it might be a pain trying to curl it up and fit it into your gig bag.

-- Price – This is on the more expensive side of things, especially compared to the Fender on our list.
+- Price – On the more expensive side of things, especially compared to the Fender on our list.

 Gibson ‘The Fatboy’

 Gibson’s Fatboy is sold at a slightly lower price than Martin above, but still has some high-quality features to offer us.